-UNIMILL is a milling method for the manufacture of prototype bevel gears using end-mills or disk cutters.
-The UNIMILL software requires basic settings in form of SPA files as an input.
-Additional input items like speeds and feeds, number of generating flats, over travel amounts, etc. are entered into the process parameter input screen directly on the Phoenix cutting machine.
-If high RPMs are required, like in case of tapered end mills, it is possible to use Phoenix grinding machines or cutting machines with high-speed spindles.
+UNIMILL is a milling method for the manufacture of prototype bevel gears using end mills or disk cutters.
+The UNIMILL software requires basic settings in form of SPA of AAA files as an input.
+Additional input items-like speeds and feeds, number of generating flats, over travel amounts, etc. - are entered into the process parameter input screen directly on the Phoenix cutting machine.
+If high RPMs are required, as in the case of tapered end mills, it is possible to use Phoenix grinding machines or cutting machines with highspeed spindles.

-In contrast to general multi-axes machining which utilizes surface coordinates and normal vectors, UNIMILL does not depend on certain grid specifications and definitions about undercut and root fillet (which are difficult to obtain).
+In contrast to general multi-axes machining that utilizes surface coordinates and normal vectors, UNIMILL does not depend on certain grid specifications and definitions regarding undercut and root fillet (which are difficult to obtain).
 UNIMILL tools follow the path of a face cutter head silhouette, while the face cutter is performing a generating (or form cutting) motion.
 The result is a faster process with surface finish characteristics very similar to the traditional cutting process.
-UNIMILL is available on all PhoenixII cutting and grinding machines, as well as on all later models.
+UNIMILL is available on all Phoenix II cutting and grinding machines, as well as on all later models.